Ultimate Guide to Local SEO for Professional Services Firms in 2022

 Optimize for Google My Business

-One of the most significant benefits of using Google My Business is that you make it easy for potential clients to find you and contact you using your phone number, address, and email.
+One of the most significant benefits of using Google My Business is making it easy for potential clients to find and contact you using your phone number, address, and email.
 Google could also potentially reward your business with a coveted sidebar space in Google’s local search.
-It is more like a win-win situation for you, your prospects, and even Google.
+It is a win-win situation for you, your prospects, and even Google.

 Confirm that your business name, address, and phone number are consistent